bradenhelmer/LER-IR/docs/USAGE.md

-# `ler-opt` Usage Guide
+# `ler-compile` Usage Guide
 ### See the [README](../README.md) for build instructions.

 ## Basic Usage

-The `ler-opt` executable takes a singular positional argument which is the name of the LER file to be compiled.
+The `ler-compile` executable takes a singular positional argument which is the name of the LER file to be compiled.
 An example file named [`case10.txt`](../test/case10.txt) contains the LER notation like so:

     ^Ri|1,M|^Sk|0,i|^Sj|0,i|x[i,j] * y[j,k] = r[i]